GWU plans to replace Jessica Krug, the professor who admitted to falsely claiming Black identity

 Krug said she had eschewed her experiences growing up in suburban Kansas City.
 She wrote in the blog post she had been alienated from her family.

 Quinton Lucas, the mayor of Kansas City, retweeted a yearbook photo from 1999 that showed Krug and himself as part of a student political organization called StuPac.
-Lucas and Krug were classmates at Bristow High School in Kansas City, Mo., according to the tweet.
+Lucas and Krug were classmates at the Barstow School in Kansas City, Mo., according to the tweet.

 “One of the stranger person-in-your-yearbook-photo-did-this stories I’ve stumbled upon.
 Yes, Jessica graduated a few years ahead of me,” Quinton tweeted.
 “She was interesting back then, but it is really surprising she’s tried to pass as Black for 20 years.
 Her apology in reflection is warranted.”